 Note: the vehicles available for transport to the top of the Mill are not specially equipped.
-Call the Kennecott Visitor Center at 907-822-7476 from Memorial Day through Labor Day to make an appointment.
+Contact the Kennecott Visitor Center to make an appointment.
 Advance reservations are requested.

 To ensure the Hearing Helper system is available for the program you would like to attend please contact the appropriate location:

 The former NPS AD Tours app is being retired, but the Audio Description accessibility for several exhibits in the park is available by following these steps: